Animated-Java/animated-java/README.md

 5. Open Blockbench, then go to `File > Plugins > Load Plugin From File` and select the `animated_java.js` file from your local repo (`dist/pluginPackage/animated-java.js`).
 6. That's it!
 You're ready to start developing.

+    > [!NOTE]
-    Note that whenever you make changes, you must reload Blockbench as a whole for the changes to function as expected.
+    > Note that whenever you make changes, you must reload Blockbench as a whole for the changes to function as expected.<br>

-    You can use `Ctrl + Shift + R` to reload Blockbench.
+    > You can use `Ctrl + Shift + R` to reload Blockbench.

 ## Adding Localizations